 If an employee is scheduled and works a day shift but is required to extend their shift into the evening as Overtime the employee would not be eligible for Night Shift premium pay.
-If an employee is normally scheduled to work a day shift but has been scheduled to work an alternate shift that qualifies for Night Shift premium, the employee should post and be paid Night Shift premium.
+If an employee is

 19. Are there any circumstances that allows Disaster Services Workers (DSW's) to claim travel time to the deployment location as working hours?